 In yoga’s standing poses, there are two basic hip positions: closed hips and open hips.
-Understanding the difference and implementing it appropriately is an essential but often neglected building block for good alignment in each pose.
+Understanding the difference and applying it appropriately is an essential, but often neglected, building block for good alignment in each pose.
 We’re going in deep here, starting with a closer look at the anatomy and vocabulary involved.

 Hips Don’t Lie

-What is often called the hip joint is actually where the femurs meet the pelvis.
+What are often called the hip joints are actually where the femurs meet the pelvis.
 (Hip-replacement surgery is the replacement of this ball (top of the femur) and socket (part of the pelvis) joint.)
 Yet for the purpose of yoga, we do often talk about the hips.
-We needn’t banish this word from our instructions but it is extremely useful to stop and define precisely what the terms we use actually mean.
+We needn’t banish this word from our instructions, but it is extremely useful to stop and define precisely what the terms we use actually mean.

 Test Case: Downward Facing Dog Split

 A Down Dog Split is a great pose in which to feel the difference between closed and open hips.
 Both hip points face forward in Downward Facing Dog, just like in Mountain Pose.
-To come into the split while keeping the hips in a closed (sometimes also called squared) position, lift your left leg straight up and back without changing the position of the hip points/pelvis at all.
+To come into the split while keeping the hips in a closed (sometimes also called squared, just to further complicate matters!) position, lift your left leg straight up and back without changing the position of the hip points/pelvis at all.
 Flex your left foot so that your toes point straight down at the floor.
-Your leg may not get up super high but that’s ok.
+Your leg may not get up super high, but that’s ok.

 To transition to an open hip, rotate your pelvis to stack the left hip point over the right one.
 Your left toes are now facing the left wall and your left instep is parallel to the floor.
 You can lift your leg a lot higher in the open position, which may be why people use it as the default.
-Open versus closed should be a conscious decision, however, since the relative height of the leg is of no consequence at all, but merely a byproduct of the orientation of the pelvis.
+Open versus closed should be a conscious decision, however, since the relative height of the leg is of no consequence, being merely a byproduct of the orientation of the pelvis.